 The integrity of Riedel Resources financial reporting relies upon a sound system of risk management and control.
-Accordingly, the Managing Director (or the Chairman or Executive Director in the absence of the Managing Director) and Chief Financial Officer (or most senior financial employee/consultant), to ensure management accountability, are required to provide a statement in writing to the board that the financial reports of Riedel Resources are based upon a sound risk management policy.
+Accordingly, the Managing Director (or their equivalent) (or the Chair in the absence of the Managing Director) and Chief Financial Officer (or most senior financial employee/consultant), to ensure management accountability, are required to provide a statement in writing to the board that the financial reports of Riedel Resources are based upon a sound risk management policy.